jsreynaud/kicad-action-scripts/README.md

 # Old issues

- - Unable to delete VIA (since The old method - used in 5.1 - don't work anymore) => Fixed on master for KiCad 6
+ - Unable to delete VIA automaticaly (since The old method - used in 5.1 - don't work anymore) => Please manually remove the group created that own all vias
  - Via are invisible after plugin run.
 Need to save and reopen file to see them => Fixed by KiCad upstream